HOLLYWOOD MALL

 Hollywood, Florida

-The first enclosed shopping mall in Florida was built in the northern environs of Fort Lauderdale.
-CORAL RIDGE SHOPPING PLAZA held its grand opening in October 1962.
-Ground was broken for a second air-conditioned shopping center in June 1963.
+CORAL RIDGE SHOPPING PLAZA, the first enclosed shopping mall in Florida, was built in the northern environs of Fort Lauderdale.
+The complex was officially dedicated in October 1962.
+In June 1963, ground was broken for a second enclosed shopping center.

-HOLLYWOOD MALL was constructed on a 40-acre parcel, located 1.5 miles west of downtown Hollywood.
-The single-level shopping hub was developed by William D. Horvitz, under the auspices of Hollywood Mall, Incorporated, and designed by Herbert H. Johnson & Associates.
+HOLLYWOOD MALL would be built on a 40-acre parcel, located 1.5 miles west of downtown Hollywood.
+The single-level center was developed by William D. Horvitz, under the auspices of Hollywood Mall, Incorporated, and was designed by Herbert H. Johnson & Associates of Miami.

 The first operational store, a (22,000 square foot) Publix supermarket, opened for business on October 6, 1964.
 Six more stores were dedicated on October 14th; Thom McAn Shoes, Barton's Candy, Cheryl's Gifts & Cards, a (12,000 square foot) Gray Drugs, (24,500 square foot) F.W.
 Woolworth and 1-level (140,000 square foot) Sears.

-HOLLYWOOD MALL was formally dedicated on November 23, 1964, with thirty operational stores.
-When completed, the complex incorporated around 310,000 leasable square feet and housed fifty-four stores.
+A mall-wide dedication was held on November 23, 1964, with thirty operational stores.
+When fully-realized, the complex incorporated around 310,000 leasable square feet and housed fifty-four stores.

 Meanwhile, the malling of Broward County had continued unabated.
-LAUDERHILL MALL {9.1 miles northwest of HOLLYWOOD MALL, in Lauderhill}, opened in November 1966.
+LAUDERHILL MALL {9.1 miles northwesr, in Lauderhill}, opened in November 1966.
 HOLLYWOOD FASHION CENTER {1.8 miles west} made its debut in October 1971.

 In 1981, 6-year-old Adam Walsh was abducted at HOLLYWOOD MALL.
-The negative publicity resulted in a loss of business for the shopping center.
+The negative publicity resulted in a pronounced loss of business for the shopping center.
 Some even say that it led to the eventual demise of the mall altogether.
-However, others contend that HOLLYWOOD MALL was done in by all of the glitzy, super-sized shopping centers that sprang up in the region during the 1980s and '90s.
+Others contend that HOLLYWOOD MALL was done in by all of the glitzy, super-sized shopping centers that sprang up in the region during the 1980s and '90s.

 These included GALLERIA FORT LAUDERDALE (1980) {9.3 miles northeast}, AVENTURA MALL (1983) {3.9 miles southeast, in northern Dade County}, SAWGRASS MILLS (1990) {12.9 miles northwest, in Sunrise} and PEMBROKE LAKES MALL (1992) {7.8 miles west, in Pembroke Pines}.

 The HOLLYWOOD MALL Sears moved to new quarters in the PEMBROKE LAKES MALL in October 1992.
-Soon after, HOLLYWOOD MALL was in a downward spiral.
+By this time, HOLLYWOOD MALL was in a downward spiral.
 The struggling center was bought by a concern known as STS Building, Limited.
 A renovation was soon underway.

 Sources: